 So, while LearnWorlds allows you to create a fully-functional blog for your school, it can’t compete with a specialized blogging platform like WordPress in terms of functionality and flexibility.

-Overall, LearnWorlds has some useful features for building your sales pages and other pages for your school website and it also has an inbuilt blogging feature.
+Overall, LearnWorlds has pretty powerful features for building your course website and your sales pages and it also has an inbuilt blogging feature, so you can build a fully-fledged brand website on the platform.

 Before we get into the details, you should know that LearnWorlds isn’t really an all-in-one platform, so you won’t have the ability to build marketing funnels or do email marketing.